-- 7. Public School. - a.
+7. Public School.

+a.
 The following figures are provided for the 60th day of enrollment for the 2024-2025 school year: Legacy Elementary (88%), Lake Weir Middle (89%), and Belleview High School (109%).
 While there are areas of overcrowding, overall, the county's school availability has capacity.
 Based on the above findings, the proposed development would not adversely affect public interest.
-Therefore, it is concluded that the application is consistent with this section. - 8.
-Fire Rescue/emergency. - a.
-Based on information provided by the Fire Impact Study, Attachment D, the closest station is Spruce Creek with a travel time of six minutes.
-The Comprehensive Plan does not establish a level of service standard for fire rescue/emergency services, but staff has established a 5-mile drive time from the subject property as evidence of the availability of such services.
-Based on the above as well as the tables provided below, the land use amendment may adversely affect the public interest depending on the timing of development and County efforts to address the existing operational deficiencies identified.
+Therefore, it is concluded that the application is consistent with this section.

+8. Fire Rescue/emergency.

+a.
+Belleview Fire Station #18, located at 11941 SE 55th Avenue Rd., is roughly 3.5 miles southwest of the proposed land use amendment.
+The Comprehensive Plan does not establish a level of service standard for fire rescue/emergency services but staff has established a 5-mile radius from the subject property as evidence of the availability of such services.
+Based on the above findings the application is consistent with this section.